deepset-ai/prompthub/README.md

 ## API clients

-You can consume the Prompt Hub API natively from one of the supported languages:
+You can consume the PromptHub API natively from one of the supported languages:
 - Python: https://github.com/deepset-ai/prompthub-py
 - Typescript: https://github.com/deepset-ai/prompthub-ts

-## Run the Prompt Hub API by yourself
+## Run the PromptHub API by yourself

-The easiest way to run the Prompt Hub API on your premises is to use the official Docker image:
+The easiest way to run the PromptHub API on your premises is to use the official Docker image:

 ```sh
 $ docker run -p80:80 deepset/prompthub